|

 2. In respect of the origin of the modes of 'knowledge through pure reason', the question is as to whether they are derived from experience, or whether in independence of experience they have their origin in reason.
 Aristotle may be regarded as the chief of the empiricists, and Plato as the times followed chief of the noologist.
 Locke, who in modern Aristotle, and Leibniz, who followed Plato (although in considerable disagreement with his mystical system), have not been able to bring this conflict to any definitive conclusion.
 However we may regard Epicurus, he was at least much more consistent in this sensual system than Aristotle and Locke, beyond the inasmuch as he never sought to pass by inference limits of experience.
 This is especially true as regards Locke, who, after having derived all concepts and principles from experience, goes so far in the use of them as to assert that we can prove the existence of God and the immortality of the soul with the same conclusiveness as any mathematical proposition - though both lie entirely outside the limits of possible experience.

-![]() In conclusion and according to the Neo-Platonists themselves, there was NO opposition between the "Top-Down" method of Plato and the "Bottom-Up" method of Aristotle!
-These methods were COMPLEMENTARY.
+![]() In conclusion and according to the Neo-Platonists themselves, there was NO contradiction or "irreconcilable conflict", between the "Top-Down" method of Plato and the "Bottom-Up" method of Aristotle!
+Interestingly, LaRouche has conceded that even Plato used mythologies to control the masses!! "...both the Platonics and Aristotelians adhered, for opposite reasons, to the doctrine of controlling the masses of people through mythologies."(1)

 |